History Notes: The USS Cacapon

-(Berkeley Springs, WV) — Did you know the U.S. Navy had a warship christened USS Cacapon that served in World War II, the Korean War and in Vietnam?
+(June 1, 2014) – Did you know the U.S. Navy had a warship christened USS Cacapon that served in World War II, the Korean War, and Vietnam?

 World War II Service